Bieber gets first major league win as Indians beat Twins 4-1

 Twins right-hander Jake Odorizzi (3-4) allowed four runs in five innings.
 He is winless in seven starts since May 8.

-Bieber was scheduled to start for Triple-A Columbus on Sunday, but that plan changed when Carrasco was hit on the elbow by a line drive in the second inning of Saturday’s 9-3 loss.
+Bieber was scheduled to start for Triple-A Columbus on Sunday, but that plan changed when Carrasco was injured in the second inning of Saturday’s 9-3 loss.

 Carrasco’s early exit forced the Indians to use seven pitchers, including Adam Plutko, who was scheduled to start for Cleveland on Sunday.
-Bieber, instead of preparing to face Indianapolis in the International League, made the 2 1/2 drive from Columbus on Saturday evening.
+Bieber, instead of preparing to face Indianapolis in the International League, made the 2 1/2 drive from Columbus.

+Bieber got an idea a change was coming when he and his teammates were watching the Indians game.

+”We saw the bullpen was kind of thin and all of a sudden I see Plutko in the game,” he said. ”Somebody across the clubhouse goes, `who’s supposed to start for us tomorrow?’
+All these heads turn and they say, `you might be starting in the big leagues.’ ”

 Eduardo Escobar’s first-inning double gave Minnesota the lead.
 The Twins were coming off wins over Corey Kluber, the reigning AL Cy Young Award winner, and Carrasco in the first two games of the series, but were held in check by Bieber (1-0).